 What is it?

-Harassment can take place in many different situations and can take subtle forms.
-It is not always made up of insults or vexatious and flagrant comments.
 Harassment can be psychological, sexual, discriminatory or criminal.
 Harassment can be insidious, is not always flagrant and is not always made up of insults or hurtful comments.

 “Unlike flirting, which tends to increase self-esteem, sexual harassment diminishes the victim.
 It is a form of violence.” - Me Anne-Marie Plouffe, Commission des normes, de l'équité et de la santé et sécurité au travail (translation)